HVACR and HVAC: What Do These Acronyms Mean and Stand for?

 In the field of technology, there are a lot of uncommon terms and jargon that could confuse the non-technical masses.
 Although some of these terms can be considered self-explanatory, most of them are not and are even abbreviations.
-In this article, we will discuss “HVAC” and “HVACR” in hopes that we can help you gain knowledge about what they are.
+In this reference, we will discuss “HVAC” and “HVACR” in hopes that we can help you gain knowledge about what they are.

 What Do “HVAC” and “HVACR” Mean?

-HVAC stands for Heating, Ventilation, and Air Conditioning, while HVACR stands for Heating, Ventilation, Air Conditioning, and Refrigeration.
 Both terms refer to the same definition: a collection of different systems used to move or circulate air between the outside and inside areas of residential and commercial buildings.

 While doing so, these systems could either cool down or heat certain portions inside the buildings, depending on the need.
 Nowadays, HVAC is the more common term being used instead of HVACR.